 - Cedar Holiday Units (complete with a hot tub!)

 After a hard day’s slog hiking or pedalling, the Bright Brewery will fix you a top feed and some quality local brews.
-Each morning there will be a different cafe to check out, all offering up amazing local coffee and bites.
+Each morning there’ll be a different cafe to check out, all offering up amazing local coffee and bites.
 When it comes to dinner, the bistro at the pub does a great feed, and the local Italian restaurant, Sole e Luna, serves up classic family-style meals.

 - Cycling kit (be prepared for chilly conditions at the peaks, even during summer)